Minnesota Poll: Biden holds small lead over Trump in 2020 presidential race

 The poll also reinforces the sense of two political parties with increasingly little common ground.
 Few Democrats are backing Trump and few Republicans support Biden.

-Independents in the poll were almost equally split between Trump and Biden, with almost one in five still undecided.
-Trump’s disapproval with independents also outpaced their approval, though not by as large a gap as with the overall sample of voters in the poll.
+Independents in the poll were almost equally split between Trump and Biden, with almost 1 in 5 still undecided.
+Trump's disapproval with independents also outpaced their approval, though not by as large a gap as with the overall sample of voters in the poll.

 Biden's hefty lead in Hennepin and Ramsey counties, and Trump's continued advantage in rural parts of the state, suggests that voters in the outer ring suburbs and exurbs of the Twin Cities are poised to decide whether Minnesota backs four more years of Trump or helps put Biden in the White House.